 Go one step further and consider how artificial intelligence can start to streamline the process, giving customers the ability to report a repair that technology then diagnoses the issue.
 By collecting the right data from your portal, your repair engineers will have more visibility of the issue, massively increasing first-time fixes - another win-win by saving both the tenant and landlord time.Have you met Franklin - the UK's first SaaS self-service portal that can be up and running in no time?
 Find out more...

 3. Automating general enquiries

 A knowledge base or chatbot can assist with frequently asked questions.
-74% of users prefer chatbots while looking for answers to simple questions.
-This doesn't just save the customer time but also takes pressure off of your contact centre staff; any question that has a standard, repeatable response can be placed within a pre-populated chatbot that guides the user.
+74% of users prefer chatbots when looking for answers to simple questions.
+This doesn't just save the customer time but also takes the pressure off your contact centre staff; any question that has a standard, repeatable response can be placed within a pre-populated chatbot that guides the user.

-At Prodo, we've built concierge-style chatbots that simply direct the user around the website or portal as well as bespoke bots that can take messages or handover to live chat agents when it can't find the answer they're looking for.
-Certain circumstances can make chatbots an ideal channel of choice for many - reporting anti-social behaviour or domestic abuse, for example.
+At Prodo, we've built concierge-style chatbots that simply direct the user around the website or portal as well as bespoke bots that can take messages or hand them over to live chat agents when it can't find the answer the user is looking for.
+Certain circumstances can make chatbots an ideal choice for many - reporting anti-social behaviour or domestic abuse, for example.
 Feedback forms and NPS surveys are also commonplace outside of the sector now, providing customers with a direct means of feedback.

 4. Community news

 The Covid-19 pandemic has reinstated our desire to feel part of something bigger, especially at a time when many feel quite isolated.
 Having a community section on your portal will help to bring your residents together and give them a sense of belonging.
 It is an ideal place to post residential or community events and news, as well as notable updates that might affect residents.
 You could even utilise your portal as a forum; allowing tenants to connect and interact with one another.